himanshugiripunje/Important-Projects/Docker-contents/Dockerfile.md

 - requires very fewer resources than VM
 - its very faster than VM

+#
+- Here's why Docker is a game-changer:
+1️⃣ Containerisation: Docker enables you to encapsulate your application, along with its dependencies and runtime environment, into a single container.
+Containers are lightweight, isolated, and share the host operating system's kernel, making them portable and efficient.
+2️⃣ Portability and Consistency: With Docker, you can package your application, regardless of its underlying infrastructure, into a standardised container.
+This container can run seamlessly on any machine that has Docker installed, ensuring consistency across different environments.
+3️⃣ Rapid Deployment: Docker containers are quick to start, stop, and scale, providing fast and efficient deployment.
+They allow you to easily replicate and distribute your application across multiple hosts, facilitating horizontal scalability and load balancing.
+4️⃣ DevOps Enablement: Docker plays a pivotal role in DevOps practices by promoting collaboration, automation, and continuous delivery.
+It allows developers and operations teams to work together seamlessly, ensuring applications are built, tested, and deployed reliably.
+5️⃣ Resource Efficiency: Docker's containerisation approach maximizes resource utilisation by sharing the host operating system's resources among multiple containers.
+This results in higher density, improved server utilization, and cost savings.
+6️⃣ Ecosystem and Tooling: Docker has a vast ecosystem with a wide range of pre-built container images available on the Docker Hub.
+It also provides a powerful command-line interface (CLI) and robust APIs for managing containers, networks, and volumes.
+7️⃣ Flexibility and Scalability: Docker enables you to decompose your application into microservices, each running in its own container.
+This allows you to independently scale and update different components of your application, providing flexibility and agility.

 ## syntax for writing dockerfile

  # FROM